MicrosoftDocs/PowerShell-Docs/gallery/concepts/script-prerelease-support.md

 contributor:  keithb
 ms.topic:  reference
 keywords:  gallery,powershell,cmdlet,psget
-title:  PrereleaseScript
+title:  Prerelease versions of scripts
 ---
-# Prerelease Versions of Scripts
+# Prerelease versions of scripts

 Starting with version 1.6.0, PowerShellGet and the PowerShell Gallery provide support for tagging versions greater than 1.0.0 as a prerelease.
 Prior to this feature, prerelease items were limited to having a version beginning with 0.
 The goal of these features is to provide greater support for [SemVer v1.0.0](http://semver.org/spec/v1.0.0.html) versioning convention without breaking backwards compatibility with PowerShell versions 3 and above, or existing versions of PowerShellGet.
 This topic focuses on the script-specific features.
 The equivalent features for modules are in the [Prerelease Module Versions](define-prereleasemodule.md) topic.
 Using these features, publishers can identify a script as version 2.5.0-alpha, and later release a production-ready version 2.5.0 that supersedes the prerelease version.